wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agent-upgrade.rst

 max_threads
 ^^^^^^^^^^^

-Maximum number of threads to process upgrades in paralel.
+Maximum number of threads to process upgrades in parallel.
 Value 0 means number of CPU cores.

 +--------------------+-------------------------------+
 | **Default value**  | 8                             |